Skip to content

 pymdown-extensions>=9.9.1

-He also instructed me to delete the public folder from my repo and put the docs folder, mkdocs.yml file, and the .gitlab-ci.yml file.
-He instructions worked.
+He also instructed me to delete the public folder from my repo and put the docs folder, the mkdocs.yml file, and the .gitlab-ci.yml file.
+His instructions worked.
 To upload my website to my gitlab I used the following commands git add . to prepare my edits to commit, git commit -m "Label for commit", and git push to push the files to my repo.

 Photo size issue